Skip to content

 OpenAPI

-For the best experience, we recommend using OpenAPI 3.1.x and its associated JSON Schema version to describe your API.
+For best results, we recommend using OpenAPI 3.1.x and its corresponding JSON Schema version to describe your API.

 openapi: 3.1.0